koenhoeijmakers/laravel-translatable/README.md

 }
 ```

-As you might see, the `Animal` model has made the `name` column translatable, but also fillable.
-**This is needed to allow the model to save the translations properly**, in the end, what you can't set, you can't get.

-> So make sure the `$translatable` columns are also `$fillable`

 This is pretty much all there is to it, but you can read more about the package down here.

 ## About